anoopkunchukuttan/cfilt_preorder/README.md

 2. Run the command
     ./reorderEnglish.sh <input_file_path> <rules_to_run>
     <rules_to_use> can take one of two values: hindi_tuned or generic
     These are two sets of rules.
 The 'hindi_tuned' rules are a superset of 'generic' rules, and usually perform better.
+Your distribution may have only the 'generic' rules.

     The input file is reordered and the reordered sentences are stored in the file <input_file_path>.v1.0codkilled

 ## Contributors

-Ananthakrishnan Ramanathan
+- Ananthakrishnan Ramanathan
-Ritesh Shah
+- Ritesh Shah
-Jayprasad Hegde
+- Jayprasad Hegde
-Rajnath Patel
+- Rajnath Patel
-Rajen Chatterjee
+- Rajen Chatterjee
-Anoop Kunchukuttan
+- Anoop Kunchukuttan